tomasgalvanhuerta/Weather-App-Take-Home-Test/Weather App Take Home Test/README.md

 #  README

+# Set up
+Run the app and enter a valid city

 Thank you for giving this opportunity.
 I timed myself to 5 hours and this is the result.
 I was able to set up the file to unit test the logic Things I did not get to: